Correlations between two vortices in dry active matter: Results and Discussions

-We see that the decrease of the correlation intensity with increasing $\delta$ is seen more clearly here, especially for $\delta\leqslant 8$, for any $D$.
-However, for larger gaps, the behavior is rather noisy, and more difficult to determine.
-We believe that, for lower gaps, since the obstacles are closer, they exchange more particles and, as a consequence, the correlated states are more evident.
-This raises the question of whether the vortices, whose correlations are negative as see in Figs. \ref{fig:Top11} (d) and Fig. \ref{fig:correlationbydelta}, are really correlated, or only slightly perturbed by the presence of the other vortex.
-This is markedly important for larger obstacles $D\geqslant 35$, since we expect them to be in the stable vortex state, meaning that they rarely change their rotation directions throughout the simulation.
-We will address this issue below.
+A question remains as to whether the vortices, whose correlations are negative for $\delta$ above the lowest correlation point, see Fig. \ref{fig:correlationbydelta}, are indeed correlated, or merely slightly perturbed by the presence of the other vortex.
+This is markedly important for larger obstacles $D\geqslant 35$, since we expect them to be in the stable vortex state, in which they rarely change their rotation directions throughout the simulation.
+From that, we may not be able to distinguish between two counter-rotating vortices that occurred by chance from a true NCS.
+We will address this issue below in sec. \ref{subsec3-3}.
+Before that, we comment on the dependence of the correlation on $\phi$.

-In general, as aforementioned, the correlation tends to decrease with increasing $\delta$, mainly for $\phi=0.30$, Fig. \ref{fig:correlationbydelta}(c).
-Based on the observation that active particles tend to stick to solid surfaces, increasing $\phi$ results in more particles captured by vortices \cite{pan2020vortex,mokhtari2017collective}, making them more dense and robust.
-In terms of the belt and cog patterns, we may say that for more dense systems, the belts and cogs will be ''thicker'', meaning that a larger gap is required to reach the belt snapping point or the lowest correlation point as compared to those at lower $\phi$.
-We also have data for $\phi<0.20$ and $\phi>0.30$, that show that the correlations are lost in these regimes since, in the former, the vortices have too few particles to produce any correlated state; in the latter, a dense structure is formed around both obstacles that prevents any rotation.
+Based on the observation that active particles tend to stick to solid surfaces, increasing $\phi$ results in more particles captured by vortices \cite{mokhtari2017collective,pan2020vortex}, making them more dense.
+In terms of the belt and cog analogies, we may say that for more dense systems, the belts and cogs will be \emph{thicker}, meaning that a larger gap is required to reach the belt snapping point and the lowest correlation point as compared to those at lower $\phi$.
+Also, we observed, for $\phi<0.20$, that the correlations are lost in such diluted regimes since the vortices have too few particles to produce any correlated state (again, compare to the states seen in \cite{harder14,ray14,leite16,Casimir_Forces_Rohwer,C8SM01840E,D0SM01797C}).
+On the other hand, increasing the density even further than $0.30$ will decrease the correlations, and a correlated state will not be observed, since a dense structure is formed around both obstacles that prevents any rotation.
 In other words, in both cases, there are no observable rotating vortices.